deepalchemist/deep-person-search/README.md

 - Separating detection and re-ID head on the top of model
 - PK sampling for training re-ID head
-- Data Augmentation (paste the same person into different backgrounds)
 - Warm-up training

 ### About this repository